 2.2 Assessment of Learning and Development

-- The program engages in outcomes assessment, documents evidence of its impact, and articulates the role it plays in student learning and success. - The program uses evidence to create strategies for improvement of programs.
+- VMPS engages in outcomes assessment, documents evidence of its impact, and articulates the role it plays in student learning and success. - VMPS uses evidence to create strategies for improvement of programs.

 2.3 Program Design